firesim/firesim/README.md

 automatically from Chisel-based RTL design, and is the basis for simulator generation in [FireSim](https://fires.im).

-Golden Gate the successor to MIDAS, which was originally based off the [Strober](http://dl.acm.org/citation.cfm?id=3001151) sample-based energy simulation framework.
-Golden Gate differs from prior work in that it is the first open compiler to support automatic _multi-model composition_: it can break apart a block of RTL into a graph of models.
+Golden Gate is the successor to MIDAS, which was originally based off the [Strober](http://dl.acm.org/citation.cfm?id=3001151) sample-based energy simulation framework.
+Golden Gate differs from prior work in that it is, to our knowledge, the first compiler to support automatic _multi-model composition_: it can break apart a block of RTL into a graph of models.
 Golden Gate uses this feature to identify and replace FPGA-hostile blocks with multi-host-cycle models that